Eiermann Table Frame 2, Black, Vertical, offset, 100 x 78 cm, Without extension

 Although Egon Eiermann studied architecture from 1924 to 1927 - so at the height of Bauhaus - his work stands in no relation to the avant-garde design and architecture movement.
 Egon Eiermann's main work was created after the Second World War and is considered part of the so-called "second modernity".
 Only later, on a study trip to the USA in the 1950s, die Eiermann become acquainted with Walter Gropius and Marcel Breuer, and a few years later with Ludwig Mies van der Rohe.
 Eiermann's work stands for modernity, mediates a freshness and lightness, symbolizes progress and remains to this day an inspiring and exiting oeuvre.
 In addition Eiermann's designs also reflect that time honoured principles of functionalism and good form expression.

-The Eiermann tables are manufactured by Stuttgart based producer Richard Lampert.
-The company itself was founded in 1993 by Lampert upon his acquiring the licenses for the Eiermann table frames.
+The Eiermann Table Frames are manufactured by Stuttgart based producer Richard Lampert.
+The company itself was founded in 1993 by Lampert upon his acquiring the license for the Eiermann Table Frame 1.
 Since then the company has grown and today offers a sophisticated, international furniture range of classic and contemporary furniture by international designers such as, for example, Peter Horn, Herbert Hirche and Otto Sudrow.
 In addition of course to Egon Eiermann.

 Eiermann Table: Accessories